carbon-design-system/carbon/packages/react/code-connect/README.md

 Code Connect offers a solution for linking the
 [Carbon v11 All themes](https://carbondesignsystem.com/designing/kits/figma/)
 Figma library components directly to their counterparts inside of @carbon/react.
-By incorporating Code Connect into your workflow, Figma's Dev Mode will showcase authentic code snippets derived from your Carbon React design system, bypassing generic examples.
+By incorporating Code Connect into your workflow, Figma's Dev Mode will display actual code snippets from Carbon React.

 Not only does Code Connect establish connections between component definitions, but it also facilitates the mapping of properties from Carbon React code to